Theo Archibald: International career

 Archibald was called up to a Scotland U14 training camp in 2012 and was capped at U16, U19 and U21 level.
 He was a member of the U16 squad which won the 2013–14 Victory Shield.
 Archibald won his only U21 cap as a late substitute for Oliver Burke in Scotland's 2–1 2019 UEFA European U21 Championship qualifying win over the Netherlands on 5 September 2017.

 Style of play

 Brentford Head of Football Operations Robert Rowan described Archibald as "an inverted right winger, he's powerful, quick, direct and intelligent in possession".
 Of his preferred position, Archibald stated "I like either wing.
 I've played numerous positions.
 I've played left back, number 10, but ideally I like playing on the wing".

 Personal life

 Archibald attended High School of Glasgow.
+His cousins Katie and John are professional racing cyclists.